Harry0415/OpenCV-Face-Change/README.md

 # OpenCV-Face-Change
 OpenCV Face Change

-To know how to implement this project, please reference doc/.
+To know how to implement this project, please refer doc/.